 Important accessibility topics covered in iOS Access to All include:

 - VoiceOver screen reader, and how to use an iDevice productively without vision.

-- Options for low-vision users, including screen magnification, enhanced color contrast, and larger text, that make iDevices easier to see.
+- Options for low-vision users, including dark mode, screen magnification, enhanced color contrast, and larger text, that make iDevices easier to see.

 - Audio enhancement, hearing aid support, closed captioning, and alternative alert options for deaf and hearing-impaired users.

 - Switch Control, Touch Accommodation, and AssistiveTouch, which aid users with motor disabilities.

 - Voice Control, which provides a spoken interface to iOS.

 - Guided Access, a feature that allows educators and parents to control iOS screen access, in order to focus the attention of users with cognitive disabilities.

 - Using Siri to get information, and control an iDevice accessibly.